This is the story of a young U.S. soldier who made the ultimate sacrifice for our freedom in Europe.

 o laying beach roads for vehicles

-o unloading/loading supplies, vehicles & personnel from transports & liberty ships
+o unloading/loading supplies, vehicles & personnel from transports &

 • Specialized work on camouflage